Learning logic programs by explaining their failures: Experiments

-Looking at x-axis values, of the 52 problems plotted 50 require fewer programs when run with \name{}.
-Looking at the y-axis, the learning times of 51 problems are faster on \name{}.
-Note that either failure explanation is very effective or its influence is rather limited, which we explore more in the next experiment.
+Looking at x-axis values, of the 54 problems plotted all require fewer programs when run with \name{}.
+Looking at the y-axis, the learning times of 51 problems are faster for \name{}. \rolf{TODO: This analysis should be expanded.}

-Overall, these results show that, compared to \nameold{}, \name{} almost always needs fewer programs and less time to learn programs.
+Overall, these results show that, compared to \nameold{}, \name{} typically needs fewer programs and less time to learn programs.
 This suggests that the answer to questions \textbf{Q1} and \textbf{Q2} is yes.